jrhillae/AlienCSI_VM_JH/blogpost.md

   filter(sourceSpeciesName%in%speciesNetworkCubeBE$speciesName)%>%
   filter(targetSpeciesName%in%primary_species)
 ```
 What are the secondary species?
-Primary species are deleted from this list.
+Note that species can be primary and secondary, therefore primary species are deleted from this list.
 ```r
 secondary_species<- unique(c(secondaryInteractionsPartI$targetSpeciesName,
                            secondaryInteractionsPartII$sourceSpeciesName))